tensorpack/zmq_ops/README.md

 See `benchmark.py` for usage.

-On my machine this script can achieve about 1.3G/s throughput (i.e. 2.3k float32 imagenet images per second).
+On my machine this script can achieve about 1.3G/s throughput.
+Equivalent to about 2.3k float32 (or 9.2k uint8) imagenet images per second.